Many Jewish people are under the impression that Jesus ignored Torah.

 Because it entereth not into his heart, but into the belly, and goeth out into the draught, purging all meats.
 (Mark 7:19 KJV)

 The text is clearly describing how food enters the stomach and is eventually expelled (“purging all food”).
-Yeshua was not canceling kashrut or defying Torah.
+Yeshua was not canceling kashrut or defying the law of Moses.
 Instead, looking at his words in the context of the story, we see he was not talking about dietary laws at all, but explaining that eating with ritually unwashed hands cannot defile a person.11

-Far from negating Torah, Yeshua filled it full by his interpretation and enhancement of God’s instructions.
-He also openly supported the words of Torah and the traditions of his people.
-He set an example for his followers when he was tempted by Satan in the wilderness and responded only with words of Torah (Matthew 4; Luke 4:1-13).
-He upheld Temple cleansing laws (Luke 17:11-19).
+Yeshua didn’t come to create a new religion, but a new covenant—something promised to Israel in the Hebrew Scriptures (Jeremiah 31:31).
+He also openly supported the words of the law of Moses and the traditions of his people at the time.
+He set an example for his followers when he was tempted by Satan in the wilderness and responded only with words of Torah (Matthew 4; Luke 4:1–13).
+He upheld Temple cleansing laws (Luke 17:11–19).
 He applied additional restrictions around divorce law (Matthew 19).
-He upheld all of the commandments (Matthew 22:34-40; Mark 12:28-34).
+He upheld all of the commandments (Matthew 22:34–40; Mark 12:28–34).

 We can be sure of Yeshua’s dedication to Torah because of the lifestyles of his followers.
 The first Messianic Jewish community was headed up by four Jewish men: Yeshua’s brother Yakov (better known to history as James); Shimon from Capernaum (Peter); Shaul (Paul), who was a student of Rabbi Gamaliel (Acts 22:3); and Yochanan from Bethsaida (John, son of Zebedee).
 Along with the other Jewish followers of Yeshua, these men prayed three times a day and sacrificed in the Temple, shared ritual meals together, gathered in synagogues on Shabbat, observed Jewish rituals and feasts, and met in the Temple and after Shabbat to hear teaching and encourage each other.12